TalismanSociety/multisig-metadata-backend/README.md

 ## TODO

 - Validation of calldata (confirming it exists on-chain) before setting it in the DB
-- Automatically restoring `hasura_metadata/metadata.json` on a fresh start
+- Automatically run migration and apply metadata on first run using the CLI